 - 1 cup couscous

-- 2 cups cooked chickpeas or one 15 oz can of canned chickpeas drained
+- 2 cups cooked or canned chickpeas (drained)

 - 1-2 large roasted red bell peppers

-- A bunch of spring onions green and white parts chopped, six
+- 6 spring onions (green and white parts chopped)

 - Salt and ground black pepper to taste